TIBCO Cloud™ Spotfire® User Guide

 Error bars based on aggregation

-The setting is shown below.
+The setting is shown below (as it looks in the visualization properties panel).
 The StdErr aggregation is specified on the Upper error selector.

 A long error bar in this example means that the concentration of values, which the sales average was calculated on, is low, and thus the average value is uncertain.
 Conversely, a short error bar means that the concentration of values is high, and thus, that the average value is more certain.